-The Financial Aid Award Process
+The Financial Aid Awarding Process

 Once all the appropriate materials are received, the Financial Aid Office will process your application.
-You will be sent notification of your financial aid award along with instructions on how to confirm your aid package.
+You will be sent notification of your financial aid offer along with instructions on how to accept your aid package.
 All discrepancies must be resolved before funds are disbursed.
-Occasionally, federal updates will be made to an application causing the award to be revised.
+Occasionally, federal updates will be made to an application causing the offer to be revised.
 Should this occur you will be informed.